-Parents today have a tough job raising kids in a high-tech environment that may not come as second nature to them.
-And, let’s face it — even the savviest of parents can’t keep ahead of all the online trends and threats out there.
+Kids today are growing up in a high-tech environment that can expose them to a whole world of information and connections — for good and for bad.
+Even the savviest of parents can’t keep ahead of all the online trends and threats out there.
 But we all know the importance of kids’ safety in our increasingly complex virtual world.
+If you’ve been wondering whether you need parental controls for your family, read on for five clear signs that it’s time to put some safeguards in place.

 Parental controls or access controls are tools that allow guardians to set limits on children’s internet use.
-Controls include content filters (inappropriate content), usage limits (time controls), and monitoring (tracking activity).
+Controls include content filters to restrict access by content type, usage limits or time controls to provide clear access times, and monitoring or tracking activity to keep tabs on what your kids are accessing.

 Many devices and platforms already have some basic controls built in (think access settings for Android or iPhone and social sites like YouTube).
-But you can get a higher level of protection from software specifically designed to filter, limit, and track digital activity.
-There are lots of great options out there, and one of them is built right into certain CenturyLink modems.
-Secure WiFi by McAfee provides a powerful parental controls solution for CenturyLink customers who are leasing certain modems.
+But you can also get an additional level of protection from software specifically designed to filter, limit, and track digital activity.
+There are lots of great options out there.
 CenturyLink also offers a great deal with Bark for online monitoring and tracking.

 Every family dynamic is different, as is every family’s approach to online monitoring.
-Depending on your child’s age, you may need to consider parental controls if:
+Depending on your child’s age and needs, you may need to consider parental controls if:

 1. They’ve started letting homework and family responsibilities slip